uwx/glitchwin/README.md

 ## Usage
 Simply run GlitchWin.exe with no arguments to start the daemon.
 By default, the lockscreen is updated every five minutes or when the session state changes.

+Run `GlitchWin delet` to restore the original lock screen.

 ### Limitations
 Because of Windows limitations, the lockscreen can not be updated in time so that an up-to-date